 We aim to support one another through a variety of social events and parties as well as groups – the Christians at Work group; the Theology group; the Bible Reading group; the Poetry group; our annual Christianity Explored series and open meetings each autumn where distinguished speakers reflect on issues of faith today, e.g. Faith in the Forces; Faith in Business; Faith in the Media.
 Parish weekends and retreats are also part of our congregational and team life.

-Our annual May Fair with over 100 stalls is the largest event of its kind in the Borough.
+The annual Richmond May Fair, with over 100 stalls on Richmond Green and around the church, is the largest event of its kind in the Borough and was started more than 25 years ago at St Mary Magdalene.